-Take Synthroid exactly as prescribed by your doctor.
+Take Synthroid exactly as it was prescribed for you.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Use the medicine exactly as directed.

-Synthroid works best if you take it on an empty stomach, at least 30 to 60 minutes before breakfast.
+Synthroid works best if you take it on an empty stomach, 30 to 60 minutes before breakfast.
 Follow your doctor's dosing instructions and try to take the medicine at the same time each day.

 You may need frequent medical tests.
 Tell any doctor, dentist, or surgeon who treats you that you are using Synthroid.